samupitto/Dinosaur-Cannon-Game/README.md

 #Cannon Game
-The following is a simple cannon game, cyborg dinosaur themed. accurate description of the project in the pdf file.
+The following is a simple cannon game, cyborg dinosaur themed. accurate description of the project in the report